silentdiverchris/Archivist/README.md

 ## Windows event log

-Errors and warnings will always be written to the event log, by default, information messages will not by default.
-Set app settings WriteProgressToEventLog to true to write all progress messages to it too.
+Errors, warnings and job start and finish messages will always be written to the Windows event log.

+By default, information messages will not, set boolean app settings WriteProgressToEventLog to true to write all progress messages to it too.

+The program is written with Net Core so can be used on platforms other than Windows but the event log writing will currently only work on Windows.

 # Code

-If you like, you can read the code for fuller descriptions of how it all works, most functions and other declarations are decorated with top-level comments, the structure is pretty clear and names of things are nice and descriptive.
+You can read the source code for fuller descriptions and a better understanding of how it works, most functions and other declarations are decorated with top-level comments, the structure is pretty clear and names of things are nice and descriptive.

 # Plain-text password alert !